 Machines: Loads of machines from a penny to $5.
 There are a few full-pay video poker machines.
 Keep your eye out for them, and not the orange shorts.

 Cocktails?
-Decent service.
-Some waitresses are Hooters girls and some had too much self-esteem to be.
-Either way, the main bar is conveniently located in the middle of the casino and drink waits aren't too bad.
+Decent service - the main bar is conveniently located in the middle of the casino (a big plus, especially if you're on a hot streak at the tables) and drink waits aren’t too bad.

 Who Gets Comps?
 The Owl Club ain't too bad in comps.
 Play a lot of slots and you'll get some mailings or free room offers.
 Play the tables at the $25 and up level and you might get some attention.

-Dan Marino's: Ever wonder what they do with all the pigs that become the NFL pigskins?
-They turn them into baby back ribs at Dan Marino's fancy steakhouse.
-Well, not really that fancy compared to Vegas's fanciest, but this is the ritziest place you'll find at Hooters.
-The menu is stunningly mediocre, with appetizers like buffalo chicken strips, and entrees like BBQ ribs.
+Mad Onion: Formerly Dan Marino's steakhouse, this place slowly devolved into Hooters coffee shop.
+Now they have made it official with a change to a weird name.
+The menu is stunningly mediocre, with sandwiches, eggs, appetizers like chicken strips, and entrees like BBQ ribs.
 In fact, the menu is a lot like the Hooters in here.
-This is Hooter's 24 hour restaurant, so you can get breakfast as well.
+Since this is Hooter's 24 hour restaurant, you can get breakfast as well.
 The morning menu is quite limited, though.

-The Bait Shoppe has an extra p and e for no clear reason, but they also sell beverages ad snacks.
-The sports book, Pete and Shorty's, serves wings, burgers, fries and a few other greasy things.
+The Bait Shoppe has an extra p and e for no clear reason, but they also sell beverages and snacks.

 Dixie's Dam Country Bar: Despite the name, this isn't a southern or country bar.
 It is open Wednesday to Sunday with dancers and a DJ.
 They also have a keg at each table for mass beer consumption.